santimirandarp/mlconcepts/README.md

 * Standard Regression and Classification have the same backpropagation algorithm.

 ## General script
-In `function.py` and `csvfns.py` there is a more general set of functions to solve any of this 2 problems:
-1. Multivariate (or single) regression
-2. Multivariate (or single) classification
-The script does not accept deep networks (not even shallows) because it assumes no hidden layer.
+After writing many concrete algorithms we start to feel like creating more abstract functions for each task (they repeat again and again).

-It also makes use of the fact that backpropagation is the same for regression and classification.
-Hence, the code is brief.
+`functions.py` does exactly that for simple networks.
+It uses the fact that backpropagation is the same for regression and classification.